 Some homes have a lot of great art, and in these cases it can usually be left as is.

 But in many cases prop stylists have to bring in several pieces of art -- often large in scale.
 These pieces are used to fill empty wall space, and oftentimes to add more color to the finished photograph.
 Art is used to pull all the other pieces in the room together.

 Few people have shelves that are perfectly styled all the time, so don't feel too bad if yours are a little messy.
 But in a professional photograph it's important for shelves to look just right.
 When items are randomly placed on them it can look quite cluttered in a photo.
 Take a careful look at some decorating books and magazines and you'll see that all the shelves are carefully styled with books, accessories and flowers.

 A good prop stylist doesn't stop with just the bookshelves.
 In any interior photoshoot you'll see that side tables and end tables are rarely empty.
 More often than not, they are styled with a little vase of flowers, photo frames, decorative boxes, or other small accessories.
 The styling is always very carefully considered, and never too crowded, but there is always something to fill the empty space.

 Layer in a Rug

 It's not uncommon for a prop stylist to come in and replace the homeowner's area rug with something bigger, or possibly more colorful.
 In some cases neutral rugs, although stunning in real life, can appear bland and washed out on camera.
 When this happens the prop stylist needs to fill that dead space with something that will come alive on camera.

 Clean the Windows

-Last but definitely not least, before any room is photographed the windows must be cleaned so that they are spotless.
-Dirty windows can cast a pall over an entire room so it is imperative that windows be cleaned until they shine.
+Windows must be cleaned so that they are spotless before any room can be photographed.
+Dirty windows can cast a pall over an entire room, so it is imperative that windows be cleaned until they shine.
 The only time this isn't done is when the window won't appear in the photograph, or it has to be altered in post production due to the light.